 1.3.2 Assessing the consistency of average preferences across styles

 For question 2, analyses are based on mean liking ratings across all participants and pooling (averaging) values of the two testing sessions.
 We will compute a grand average of liking ratings for each singer in each vocalization style.
 If the same voices are preferred consistently across all styles, all pairwise correlations between styles should be high.
-We propose to use Krippendorff’s alpha to measure this agreement across the five styles (hereafter referred to as “interstyle agreement”).
-Krippendorff’s alpha (K) is a generalization of several known reliability indices, and widely applicable (Krippendorff, 2004, 2011).
-The threshold will be set at .8 (including bootstrapped 95% confidence intervals; see Methods for details), to consider interstyle agreement high, in which case average preferences will be considered highly consistent across styles.
-Alternatively, an K value (including the confidence interval) inferior to .8 will indicate that preferences were not highly consistent (i.e., variation depending on the style).
+We propose to also use MM1 to measure this agreement across the five styles (hereafter referred to as “interstyle agreement”).
+A threshold will be set at .8 (including 95% confidence intervals; see Methods for details), in which case average preferences will be considered highly consistent across styles.
+Alternatively, an interstyle agreement value (including the confidence interval) inferior to .8 will indicate that preferences were not highly consistent (i.e., preferences varied depending on the style).
 The rationale for choosing the value of .8 as our threshold is based on a general recommendation of this value as a minimally acceptable level of reliability (Krippendorff, 2004, p.
 241) and on our own data simulations, which allowed us to observe that this value indeed corresponds to a high level of consistency in preferences across styles.
-Please see acompanying R scripts and the Supplementary Information (Supplementary Figures S2 and S3) for a simulation-based demonstration of this solution and for a demonstration that an alternative approach with Friedman test is not sensitive enough to detect the differences of interest.
+Please see the Methods section (2.4.2) for details on how to compute interstyle agreement and please see the Supplementary Information (Supplementary Figures S3 and S4) for a simulation-based demonstration of this solution.
 Note that this is a descriptive approach that does not fit into conventional hypothesis testing based on p-values, nor does it allow for power analysis.
-However, it does allow us to test our prediction that preferences will vary depending on the style (the upper bound of the confidence interval being set at K = .8).
+However, it does allow us to test our prediction: we will conclude that preferences varied depending on the style if the upper bound of the confidence interval is equal or superior to .8).

-1.3.3 Supporting analyses

-Two testing sessions are proposed to further characterize singing voice preferences through two complementary analyses.
-First, we plan to estimate participants’ test-retest intrarater agreement.
-Measuring how self-consistent participants are is vital to understand how much participants can agree with each other in the first place.
-If the interrater agreement is low but the intrarater agreement is high (that is, participants’ ratings are consistent between test and retest), one can be sure that ratings were not random, but instead indicate a preponderance of private or idyosincratic taste.
-A similar pattern was reported by Bruder et al. (2023), where test-retest agreement was high for about half of the online participants (rtest-retest >= .5, but very low interrater agreement indicated highly idiosyncratic preferences for pop singing.
-Secondly, having two testing sessions allows us to conduct variance component analysis and compute the beholder’s index (Hönekopp, 2006) as a complementary and very informative measure of agreement or private taste (see details in Section 2.4.3).

 2. Method

 2.1 Participants